Introduction

 Risk reporting is the practice of documenting and informing an enterprise of its key risks at a particular point in time.
 It helps organizations better understand the overall risk posture, prioritize their risks and mitigation action, and make risk-aware business decisions.

-Risks can be reported based on various parameters such as the top risks faced by the organization based on risk assessment and analysis, associated controls, the number of open issues for the risk, key risk indicators (KRIs) and trends, etc.
+Risks can be reported based on various parameters such as the top risks faced by the organization based on risk assessment and risk analysis, associated controls, the number of open issues for the risk, key risk indicators (KRIs) and trends, etc.

 Types of Risk Reporting